trnhokhai/Sales-Performance-Market-Expansion-For-A-Global-Superstore-Power-BI/README.md

 - What is the current business performance across regions and product categories?
 - Which markets present the strongest opportunities for revenue and ROI expansion?
 - Which products and categories should be prioritized for profitable growth?
-- Where are profitability risks driven by costs, returns, or low margins?

 ## 📂 Dataset Description & Data Structure